dreamcatcher-tech/network/Inbox/2024-12-03 1132 setting model context to have remote access.md

-If we had a reasoned UI, then we could
+If we had a reasoned UI, then we could get the bots to design narratives for how the system would be used, and to check if these were complete